SAVE THE DATE! The Texas Master Naturalist 18th Annual Meeting will be held October 20th-22nd 2017 in Corpus Christi!

-The deadline is September 18th, 2015.
-A judging period will take place from September 18th through September 25, 2015.
-The top three videos will be announced and receive an award at the 16th Annual Meeting.
+The deadline HAS BEEN EXTENDED TO FRIDAY, SEPTEMBER 30th.
+The top three videos will be announced and receive an award at the 17th Annual Meeting.

 Set your length goal for 1 minute, 30 seconds to 3 minutes max.
 The videos will be posted on the Texas Master Naturalist Playlist on YouTube.
-See samples of last year’s winners at: https://www.youtube.com/user/txmnaturalistprogram/videos including First Place winner, North Texas Chapter’s “Love our Native Prairies & Plants Day Project” and 2nd Place winner Dawn Hatch’s “on becoming a TMN”.
+See samples of last year’s winners at: TMN 2015 Video Contest Submissions including First Place winner by the North Texas Chapter.

 The Photo & Art contest at the Annual Meeting has seven categories.
-Contest rules are below.
 If no one from your chapter will be attending the Annual Meeting, yet you would like to still enter a chapter item into the popular vote contests, please send the chapter item to Michelle Haggerty at 309 Sydney Baker South, Kerrville, TX 78028.

-Entries must be submitted by 9:00 PM on Friday, October 23rd (the opening day of the Annual Meeting) at the Granite Ballroom.
-The entries must be labeled with the owners name, chapter, category and title of the work.
+Entries must be submitted by 9:00 PM on Friday, October 21st (the opening day of the Annual Meeting) in the Americas Ballroom at La Torretta.
+The entries must be labeled with the owners name, chapter, cell phone number, category and title of the work.

 - all entries must be the original work of and submitted by a Master Naturalist volunteer.